 The Best Time to Visit Alaska for Mountaineers

-Alaska has an over abundance of peaks to climb, which is why it draws thousands of climbers each year.
+Alaska has an over abundance of peaks to climb, which is why it draws thousands of climbers every year.
 Many come to take on the 20,310-foot Denali, which is the highest peak in North America.
 While it is possible to climb in Alaska all year long, only the hardiest and most experienced mountaineers head out during the winter.
 Most climbs take place from late-April to early-September, with the busiest time on Denali falling between late-May and early-June.
 Even during the summer, the weather in the mountains can be wildly unpredictable, with a narrow window of stable conditions to dictate when a summit push can happen.

 The Best Time to Visit Alaska for the Snow